24 New and Classic Christmas Books

 Santa Mouse by Michael Brown

 This classic Christmas book is from the 60s about a little mouse who saves a piece of cheese all year long to give to Santa Claus.
-Such a fun Christmas tale!
+It is such a fun Christmas tale, and I bet it will bring about a little bit of nostalgia!

 Coming Home by Michael Morpurgo, illustrated by Kerry Hyndman